 Forest-friendly toilet paper

-“Forest friendly” is another vague term that tends to be missunderstood when buying eco-friendly toilet paper.
+“Forest friendly” is another vague term that tends to be misunderstood when buying eco-friendly toilet paper.

 Unlike “tree-free” this term refers to companies that do cut down trees but do it in a sustainable manner, contribute to planting more trees, and not hurting forest areas that are endangered.

-A few alliances are certifing the use of this term:
+A few alliances are certifying the use of this term:

 Examples of forest-friendly toilet paper: